Outage Constrained Robust Transmission Design for IRS-aided Secure Communications with Direct Communication Links: Introduction

-However, the channel estimation error is unavoidable.
-The system will suffer performance degradation if naively treating the estimated channels as perfect ones.
-Thus it is imperative to take the CSI error into consideration, and design the robust transmission strategy in IRS-aided communications.
-To the best of our knowledge, there are only a paucity of contributions devoted to this area.
-In \cite{zhou2020robust}, a worst-case robust design algorithm was proposed by considering the imperfect IRS-user channels in a multiuser MISO communication system.
-In \cite{9133130}, a worst-case robust design in IRS-assisted secure communications was firstly investigated, where the IRS-Eve channels were assumed to be imperfect and the direct links from BS to users were blocked.
-The robust transmission design in these two contributions rely on the first CE method, which may not be an appealing CE method.
-The robust transmission design based on the second CE method was firstly proposed in \cite{zhou2020framework}, where the cascaded BS-IRS-user channels at the transmitter were imperfect, and both the bounded CSI error and the statistical CSI error were investigated.
-Based on the second CE method, a worst-case robust transmit power minimization problem was investigated for the IRS-aided green MISO communications with both direct links and reflecting links \cite{yu2020irs}, and a robust probabilistic-constrained transmit power minimization problem was investigated for IRS-aided MISO communications without direct links \cite{9167248}.
-The authors in \cite{zhang2020robust} considered the robust beamforming design in IRS-aided cognitive radio systems for imperfect cascaded CSI on primary user(PU)-related channels.
-In \cite{hong2020robust}, we investigated the robust transmission design in IRS-assisted secure communications by assuming that the cascaded BS-IRS-Eve channels were imperfect, and the statistic CSI error model was adopted.
-However, the direct communication links in \cite{hong2020robust} were assumed to be blocked, which is only applicable for some special scenarios.
+In spite of these two feasible CE approaches for IRS-related channels, the CSI error is still unavoidable.
+Naturally, such CSI error will heavily deteriorate the system performance.
+Thus, a few recent works have addressed the robust design problem for IRS-aided communications.
+The earliest research on robust design for the IRS-aided communication relies on the first CE approach, which was proposed first.
+A worst-case robust design was investigated in \cite{zhou2020robust} with CSI errors on IRS-user channels in a multiuser MISO communication system.
+Then, a robust design algorithm in IRS-aided secure communications was proposed in \cite{yu2020robust}, where the IRS-Eve link has bounded CSI errors, and the direct communication links were blocked.
+Recently, the research on robust design mainly focuses on the the second CE approach, which is more appealing in practice.
+The robust design based on the second approach was firstly proposed in \cite{zhou2020framework} for IRS-aided MISO communications, where the cascaded BS-IRS-user channels were imperfect with both the bounded and statistical channel errors.
+Similarly, the robust design for an IRS-aided cognitive radio system was investigated with imperfect cascaded CSI on primary user (PU)-related channels in \cite{zhang2020robust}.
+For the bounded CSI errors, a worst-case robust transmit power minimization problem was investigated for the IRS-aided green MISO communications based on the second CE method \cite{yu2020irs}, and a robust sum-rate maximization problem was solved for multiuser MISO systmes with self-sustainable IRS \cite{hu_robust_2021}.
+For the statistical CSI errors, a robust probabilistic-constrained transmit power minimization problem was investigated for IRS-aided MISO communications without direct links \cite{9167248}.
+The outage-constrained robust beamforming problem was transformed into a outage probability minimization problem in \cite{zhao2020outage}.
+We investigated the robust transmission design in IRS-assisted secure communications in \cite{hong2020robust} by assuming that the cascaded BS-IRS-Eve channels have statistic CSI errors, and the direct links are blocked.
+From above research, we find that most robust designs with statistical CSI errors cannot apply to the case with correlated CSI errors, e.g., the methods in \cite{zhou2020framework,zhang2020robust}.
+Moreover, the direct communication links were usually assumed to be blocked, e.g., the methods in \cite{9167248,hong2020robust}, which is only applicable for some special scenarios.